Anatolian Shepherd Dog

 Caring Guide

 However, like all large breeds, they can be susceptible to certain conditions.
 Hip and elbow dysplasia can occur, though it's less common in Anatolians than in many other giant breeds.
 These conditions are often more related to environmental factors like rapid growth, excessive weight, or inappropriate exercise during puppyhood rather than genetics.
+Reputable breeders will still screen for these conditions.

 Feeding an Anatolian Shepherd properly is crucial for their development and long-term health, especially during their extended puppyhood.
 These dogs grow slowly and don't fully mature until around two years of age, so getting their nutrition right during this period sets the foundation for their entire life.